 You can also simply host a designated “customer appreciation day” or “week.”
 During this period, you can offer membership benefits to all customers, or offer larger-than-usual discounts or extra incentives for shopping with you.
 The more consistent these events are, the better.

 Now that you have a bunch of customer appreciation ideas, the best next step is to improve communication with your customers.
-Do you know your average customer email response time?
+First, check out this list of customer service statistics.
+Next, do you know your average customer email response time?
 If not, you’ll need an email analytics tool.

 With EmailAnalytics, you can quickly analyze your customers’ messaging patterns, your employees’ messaging patterns, and your busiest times of day and days of the week.
 You can look up average response times, top senders and recipients, and analyze the flow of your email threads, ultimately using those insights to boost your customer service.
 Sign up for a free trial today, and get a better understanding of how your business is using email, and its impact on your customers!